auremoser/web-coding/syllabus.md

 * [Github pages templates for sites](https://pages.github.com/)
 * [Creating project pages on Github pages](https://help.github.com/articles/creating-project-pages-manually/)

 Here is [an example of an interactive time series visualization](http://auremoser.github.io/graphitiTime/) of Graffiti cleanup rates (taken from 311 data).
 Here is [the code and readme](https://github.com/auremoser/graphitiTime/) explaining how this was made.
+This will be the format of your final projects (unless you choose a more creative way of hosting it).
+All of your code will be submitted on github with at least a link to the live demo in the `README.md` of your repository.

 ###11/11/15
 UNDERSTANDING IMPACT + ADDRESSING BIAS